santoshkatageri/instance-watcher/README.md

 ## Description

-This AWS Lambda function will send you once a day a recap email with the list of the running EC2 instances on all AWS region for a giver AWS Account.
+This AWS Lambda function will send you once a day a recap email with the list of the running EC2/RDS instances on all AWS region for a giver AWS Account.
-I'm using this for non-prod, lab, and personal AWS accounts, to get a kindly reminder of what I've left running.
+I'm using this for non-prod, lab, sandbox and personal AWS accounts, to get a kindly reminder of what I've left running. :money_with_wings:

 ## Core features